footdabmommy/wse/docs/source/enchants.rst

 You will need: 3 blank enchantment books, 1 nether star, 1 heart of the sea

-.. note:: This book is used to make acient enchantments.
+.. note:: This book is used to make achient enchantments.

 Careless Enchantment
 --------